Encoding of categorical variables#

 48842 rows Γ— 16 columns

-As we can see, each category (unique value) became a column; the encoding returned, for each sample, a 1 to specify which category it belongs to.
+We see that encoding a single feature gives a dataframe full of zeros and ones.
+Each category (unique value) became a column; the encoding returned, for each sample, a 1 to specify which category it belongs to.

 Let’s apply this encoding on the full dataset.